Storey: North American scheme

-A Dover Custom Impulse elevator control panel with floor numbering.
+An American Dover Custom Impulse elevator control panel with floor numbering.
 In most buildings in the US and Canada with more than 12 floors, there is no floor numbered 13.
 The ☆ indicates the main entry floor.

 In countries using the North American system, where "floor 1" is the same as "ground floor", the corresponding button may be marked either with 1 or with a letter, as in the European scheme.
 In either case, the next button will be labelled 2.
 In buildings that have both a "1st floor" and a "ground floor", they may be labelled 1 and G, or M (for "Main") and LM (for "Lower Main"), the latter two being more common in Canada outside Quebec.
 M or MZ may also be used to designate a mezzanine level, when it is not counted as a separate floor in the building's numbering scheme.
 If an elevator has two doors, floors on one side might end up getting an R suffix for "rear", especially if on one floor both doors open.

 In modern signage, at least in North America, a five-pointed star (★) additionally appears beside the button for the main entry floor.
 In the United States, the five-pointed-star marking is mandated by Title III of the Americans with Disabilities Act (ADA), as described in Section 4.10.12(2) of the ADA Accessibility Guidelines for Buildings and Facilities (ADAAG).
 However this may be used to simply indicate a way out, such as to indicate a sky lobby.
 As an example, the residential elevators at the John Hancock Center all have their main floors labelled as the 44th as in order to get from a residential floor to the ground one would need to take two elevators: one from the residences to the sky lobby, and the other from the sky lobby to the ground.
 In the event more than one floor could be considered main floor, such as when a building has exits on more than one floor, a relatively common solution is to simply have no star and have other indications to indicate a main floor.
 A less commonly used solution has more than one star.